 On the inside: The flesh is white, almost bright white.
 Taro’s flesh can vary between white, cream colored with purple flecks.

-Pick a tuber that is firm all over without any soft spots.
-Make sure it’s well-formed and is free of dents, blemishes, mold, etc.
+Choose a malanga that is firm all over without any soft spots.
+It is hard so you can inspect it by pressing down firmly.
+Also, make sure it is well-formed and free of dents, blemishes, mold, etc.

 Keep them in a cool, dry place away from direct sunlight.
-Much in the same way you store potatoes.
-Once peeled and cut, keep it in a bowl of fresh, cold water to slow down the browning process.
-Make sure to rinse well before using.
+Store them the same way you would potatoes.

 How to peel malanga

-Peeling a malanga can be a little tricky.
-The wiry, thick exterior doesn’t work well with a peeler.
-The white inside is very slippery.
-It’s important to take care when handling.
+Peeling a malanga can be tricky because it has a wiry, thick exterior doesn’t work well with a peeler.
+Additionally, the white inside is very slippery.
+It is important to take care when handling.
 Use a paper or kitchen towel to help you get a good grip if necessary.

-The best way I’ve found, is to peel it much like you would a pumpkin or butternut squash.
+The best way to peel it is like you would a pumpkin or butternut squash.
 First, cut the ends off to create a stable base.
-Then cut it into two or three pieces, depending on its size, which can vary quite a bit.
-They can be fairly large weighing a couple of pounds, to small weighing less than a pound.
+Then cut it into two or three pieces, depending on its size (which can vary greatly).

 Next, stand the piece on the widest end and cut off thin slices working all the way around until the peel is gone.

-Keep the peeled malanga in a bowl of cold water (just like you would with a peeled potato) to slow the browning process.
-Rinse with fresh cold water once you’re all done.
+Keep them in a bowl of cold water once they are peeled to slow the browning process.
+Rinse them with fresh cold water when you are ready to use.

-Malanga can be boiled, fried and baked.
-It can be enjoyed on its own or added to soups, stews, and meat dishes.
-Here are five recipes to inspire you to use this great root vegetable.
+Malanga is a versatile root vegetable that can be boiled, baked, fried or added to soup, stews and meat dishes.
+Here are five recipes to inspire you to use this fantastic root vegetable.